Kotshila: Area overview

 Purulia district forms the lowest step of the Chota Nagpur Plateau.
 The general scenario is undulating land with scattered hills.
 Jhalda subdivision, shown in the map alongside, is located in the western part of the district, bordering Jharkhand.
 The Subarnarekha flows along a short stretch of its western border.
-It is an overwhelmingly rural subdivision with 91.02% of the population living in the rural areas and 8.98% living in the urban areas.
-There are 3 census towns in the subdivision.
+It is an overwhelmingly rural subdivision with 91.02% of the population living in rural areas and 8.98% living in urban areas.
+There are three census towns in the subdivision.
 The map alongside shows some of the tourist attractions in the Ajodhya Hills.
-The area is home to Purulia Chhau dance with spectacular masks made at Charida.
+The area is home to the Purulia Chhau dance with spectacular masks made at Charida.
 The remnants of old temples and deities are found in the subdivision also, as in other parts of the district.

-Note: The map alongside presents some of the notable locations in the subdivision.
-All places marked in the map are linked in the larger full screen map.

 Demographics

 According to the 2011 Census of India, Kotshila had a total population of 1,452 of which 753 (52%) were males and 699 (48%) were females.
 There were 253 persons in the age range of 0 to 6 years.
 The total number of literate people in Kotshila was 613 (51.38% of the population over 6 years).